h2oai/h2o-3/h2o-docs/src/product/data-science/maxrglm.rst

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.

--  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
-Keeping cross-validation models may consume significantly more memory in the H2O cluster.
-This option defaults to TRUE.

--  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Specify whether to keep the cross-validation predictions.
-This option is disabled by default.

--  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
-This option is disabled by default.

 -  `fold_assignment <algo-params/fold_assignment.html>`__: (Applicable only if a value for **nfolds** is specified and **fold_column** is not specified) Specify the cross-validation fold assignment scheme.
 The available options are AUTO (which is Random), Random, `Modulo <https://en.wikipedia.org/wiki/Modulo_operation>`__, or Stratified (which will stratify the folds based on the response variable for classification problems).
 This option defaults to AUTO.

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the cross-validation fold index assignment per observation.